Get Thread Tapping Straight

 A Few Tap Styles

-Options for Thread Tapping HolesIf you’ve ever cross threaded a nut, then you know the issues if you don’t start the thread in straight.
+Options for Thread Tapping HolesIf you have ever cross threaded a nut, then you know the issues if things do not start with the thread in straight.
 That is exaggerated with a tap (and even more so with a die).
-If you don’t get the tool straight with the hole to begin, it can make a bit of a mess.
-That said, taps can be fairly forgiving and follow the hole if you’re careful.
+If you must get the tool straight with the hole to begin, or it can make a bit of a mess.
+That said, taps can be fairly forgiving and follow the hole if you are careful.

 Simple Tapping Video Example